 The OAR Values the Importance of Continuing Medical Education

-Since the Ontario Association of Radiologists (OAR) began its CME program in 2007, more than 7,400 radiologists, technologists and related specialists from throughout Ontario and across Canada, have attended 56 OAR CME events, and early indications are that 2017-2018 programs will sell out months in advance, as has been the case with most programs.
+Since the Ontario Association of Radiologists (OAR) began its CME program in 2007, more than 7,400 radiologists, technologists and related specialists from throughout Ontario and across Canada, have attended 56 OAR CME events.

 The OAR brings in keynote speakers who are the best in their field and promotes Canadian academia to develop practical CME programming for radiologists, technologists and related specialists.